 As with all stove's, fireguards must be installed when young children are present.

 N.B

-A suitably qualified person must fit the stove. i.e. a HETAS engineer or with the supervision of building control.
+A suitably qualified person must fit the stove. i.e. a HETAS engineer or with the supervision of building control, liner be fitted when possible.
+The Sherford 8 must have a flue with a minimum internal diameter of 150mm.
+The installation of a flue liner is recommended.